 Antibody tests determine whether the man or woman produces antibodies to sperm.
 Antibodies in blood, cervical mucus, or seminal fluid, may react to sperm as invaders and destroy or immobilize them.

 Increased white blood cells (WBC) in semen indicate infection.
-There should be fewer than one million WBC per mL (World Health Organization-1992).

 Male Infertility Treatments